AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 ### Advanced Options
 * `iam_role` - (Optional) Only available for AWS.
 In advanced mode, create an IAM Role on the AWS account that launched the FireNet gateway.
 Create a policy to attach to the role.
 The policy is to allow access to “Bootstrap Bucket”.
 * `bootstrap_bucket_name`- (Optional) Only available for AWS.
 In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.
 * `bootstrap_storage_name` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Azure and Palo Alto Networks VM-Series/Fortinet Series deployment only.
+Available as of provider version R2.17.1+.
 * `storage_access_key` - (Optional) Advanced option.
 Storage access key.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+Available as of provider version R2.17.1+.
 * `file_share_folder` - (Optional) Advanced option.
 File share folder.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+Available as of provider version R2.17.1+.
 * `share_directory` - (Optional) Advanced option.
 Share directory.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+Available as of provider version R2.17.1+.
 * `sic_key` - (Optional) Advanced option.
 Bic key.
 Applicable to Azure and Check Point Series deployment only.
 * `container_folder` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Azure and Fortinet Series deployment only.
 * `sas_url_config` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Azure and Fortinet Series deployment only.